Dashlane password manager review 2023: Is it safe enough?

 - Edge

 The extension is heavily tied to the web app.
-While I was able to use the extension to add and generate passwords, features like payments, secure notes, and IDs were only accessible through the web app.
+While we were able to use the extension to add and generate passwords, features like payments, secure notes, and IDs were only accessible through the web app.

 Customer support